-- 2.13.3 The Council has determined that it will limit the maximum total exposure of treasury management investments to non-specified treasury management investments as being 50% (as mentioned in 2.11.6) of the total treasury management investment portfolio. - 2.13.4 Investment limits in place above will apply to a group of companies and not individual institutions. - 2.13.5 Sector limits will continuously be monitored to ensure appropriateness.

-2.14 Investment Strategy

-- 2.14.1 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e., rates for investments up to 12 months).
+- 2.13.3 The Council has determined that it will limit the maximum total exposure of treasury management investments to non-specified treasury management investments as being 50% (as mentioned in 2.11.6) of the total treasury management investment portfolio. - 2.13.4 Investment limits in place above will apply to a group of companies and not individual institutions. - 2.13.5 Sector limits will continuously be monitored to ensure appropriateness. - 2.14 Investment Strategy - 2.14.1 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e., rates for investments up to 12 months).
 Greater returns are usually obtainable by investing for longer periods.
-The current shape of the yield curve suggests that is the case at present, but there is the prospect of Bank Rate peaking in the first half of 2023 and possibly reducing as early as the latter part of 2023 so an agile investment strategy would be appropriate to optimise returns. - 2.14.2 Accordingly, while most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer-term investments will be carefully assessed. - 2.14.3 The Council currently has four investments totalling £20m which span the financial years 2022/23 and 2023/24 as shown in Table 14.
+The current shape of the yield curve suggests that is the case at present, but there is the prospect of Bank Rate peaking in the first half of 2023 and possibly reducing as early as the latter part of 2023 so an agile investment strategy would be appropriate to optimise returns.
+Members will note that at the MPC meeting on 2 February 2023, the Bank Rate was increased by 0.5% from 3.5% to 4%. - 2.14.2 Accordingly, while most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer-term investments will be carefully assessed. - 2.14.3 The Council currently has four investments totalling £20m which span the financial years 2022/23 and 2023/24 as shown in Table 14.